-- Rectangle / Line / Circle / Polygon pattern: both milling and deposition. • - Cleaning Cross Section: milling line by line (each line with set number of passes). • - Regular Cross Section: has two possibilities selectable in the Property editor: - 0 Multipass - processes entire pattern and starts again (with set number of passes) - Stairstep the pattern is created as a compilation of five rectangles with specified overlap between them.
+- Rectangle / Line / Circle / Polygon pattern: both milling and deposition. • - Cleaning Cross Section: milling line by line (each line with set number of passes). • - Regular Cross Section: has two possibilities selectable in the Property editor: - 0 Multipass - processes entire pattern and starts again - Stairstep the pattern is created as a compilation of five rectangles with 0 specified overlap between them.
 Each one is processed with the set number of passes. - The Bitmap pattern enables importing bitmaps as a pattern.
-It must be 24 bit RGB bitmap, each pixel consists of: - 0 Red component - actually not used - Green component determines if the beam is blanked.
-0 - Any value other then 0 activates the beam 0 - Blue component determines the dwell time per pixel: 0 section milling.
+It must be 24 bit RGB bitmap, each pixel consists of: - Red component actually not used 0 - Green component determines if the beam is blanked. - Any value other than 0 activates the beam - Blue component determines the dwell time per pixel: 0